 When dual-sided power meters are paired to training apps such as Zwift, Rouvy, TrainerRoad, etc., sadly, they typically only pair to the left or right sensor.
 This effectually puts your power meter in single-side mode.
 In this mode, one pedal will double its values to approximate your total power.
 So you still get a total power figure, however you are losing a bit of the accuracy that is normally afforded by having a dual-sided power meter.

-In addition to a dual-sided pedal, Favero, Garmin and SRM LOOK all also offer a single-sided power meter.
-With the single-sided pedal, you still get both a left and right pedal, however only one pedal contains a sensor – we’ll call it the master.
-(It’s the left pedal on the Assioma and Garmin and the right pedal on the SRM LOOK.)
-The master doubles your single leg power, in order to compute a total power figure.
+In addition to a dual-sided pedal, all five power meter pedals are available as single-sided power meters.
+With the single-sided pedal, you still get both a left and right pedal, however only one pedal contains a sensor – we’ll call it the primary.
+The primary pedal doubles your single leg power, in order to compute a total power figure.
 (Note this is how all single-sided power meters work.)
 These single-sided pedals cost less than the dual-sided versions.
 This is nice for those looking for a more affordable way to get a pedal-based power meter on their bike.
-The Favero Assioma UNO sells for $495, the Garmin Vector 3S is $599 and the SRM LOOK EXAKT Single is $749.
-PowerTap does not currently offer a single-sided P2.

 Stack Height